 On MyFoodSubscriptions.com, we rate Home Chef at #2 for meal delivery.

-How much does Home Chef cost & do you have a coupon code?
+How much does Home Chef cost?

 Each serving is $9.95.
 Every meal on Home Chef consists of 2 servings.
 For example, if you decide to order the Brasserie-Style Sirlion Steak meal, you will pay $19.90 and receive enough ingredients to cook two full-size meals.